|

 authorities carrying out the "arrest," physically board the ship and

 place a lock and chain around the wheel and post a warrant.)
+The war

 of attrition between the creditors and the skeleton crew left on board,